 Sarah M. Fisher, BA

 Sarah joined the UCSF SEA Lab in February 2018, where she served as a Senior Research Assistant on the first and second phases of the Biology and Experience of Eating (BEE) Study.
-Sarah now serves as Laboratory Manager for the SEA Lab and is currently overseeing the launch of the HEAT BED Study, a new pilot that will examine the effects of a single sauna session on body temperature and clinical outcomes.
-When not at the Osher Center, Sarah co-coordinates the Stress Free UC Study, a mindfulness trial for UCSF employees, and serves as primary coordinator for the Healthy Eating program, a mindful-eating initiative within the Stress Free UC +Health Study.
-Sarah is interested in studying stress and sociocultural factors as they contribute to disordered eating and resilience mechanisms and hopes to pursue her PhD in Clinical Psychology in Fall 2020.
+She then took on the role of Laboratory Manager for the SEA Lab and oversaw the launch of the pilot HEAT BED Study, examining the effects of a single sauna session on body temperature and clinical outcomes.
+Currently, Sarah directs the TemPredict Study, an early detection study utilizing Oura Rings during the current coronavirus pandemic, which boasts nearly 60,000 participants.
+Outside of Osher, Sarah served as co-coordinator on the Stress Free UC Study, a mindfulness trial for UCSF employees, and primary coordinator for the Healthy Eating program, a mindful-eating initiative within the Stress Free UC +Health Study.
+Sarah is interested in studying stress and physiological factors as they contribute to disordered eating and will be leaving the SEA Lab in the fall of 2020 to pursue her PhD in Clinical Psychology at Drexel University.

 Katya Guvva, BS

 Senior Research Assistant